 It was quite dusty so I took out my used toothbrush which I use to clean everything with and removed much of the dust.
 Here’s a picture from the other side.

-I don’t want to make this article longer than necessary, but there really isn’t much more to say than: I just tried slowly putting it back many times until it worked.
-First I tried without attaching the rod and then when it worked I tried again but this time with the rod.
+I don’t want to make this article any longer than necessary, but there really isn’t much more to say than: I simply tried slowly putting the bar back many times until it worked.

 Unjamming The Keys